yassineeea/Carbon-FootPrint/README.md

 Ensured that all data fields, such as dates, emissions figures, and population counts, were correctly formatted.
 Numeric fields were checked for consistency, and any anomalies were corrected

 ### 2. Data Analysis with SQL 🔍
-#### * Exploratory Data Analysis (EDA)🔎:
-I Performed initial data exploration using SQL queries to understand the distribution of data and identify any anomalies.

 #### * KPI Calculation📊:

 I Wrote SQL queries to calculate the required KPIs such as Total Revenue, Average Order Value, Total Pizzas Sold, Total Orders, and Average Pizzas Per Order.